 Nothing says you are doing a great job on social media like your followers engaging with your content and creating their own user-generated content.
 For example, if you are an owner of a small business, such as a clothes shop, a photo of a customer wearing their Christmas party outfit bought from your shop will potentially send others your way.
 Make sure your user handle (your @name) and perhaps a personalised hashtag are easily found both online and offline; this will make it easier for you to track mentions and enable you to share the posts.

 Want to up your social media game?
-Whether you’re an established brand or just beginning your business journey, at South Coast Social we work with start-ups and challenger businesses about to launch through to global brands, spanning a wide variety of sectors including health and beauty, fashion, media, finance, design and technology.Christmas, Christmas marketing, festive content, social media, social media at Christmas
+Whether you’re an established brand or just beginning your business journey, at South Coast Social we work with start-ups and challenger businesses about to launch through to global brands, spanning a wide variety of sectors including health and beauty, fashion, media, finance, design and technology.Christmas, Christmas marketing, christmas social media tips, festive content, social media, social media at Christmas